What is a Transportation Vehicle, Equipment and Systems Inspector?

 - Auto Inspector

-Transportation Vehicle, Equipment & Systems Inspector Job Outlook
+What Kind of Transportation Vehicle, Equipment & Systems Inspector Job Opportunities Are There?

 In 2016, there was an estimated number of 28,200 jobs in the United States for Transportation Vehicle, Equipment and Systems Inspector.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Transportation Vehicle, Equipment and Systems Inspector by 2026.
-Due to new job openings and attrition, there will be an average of 2,900 job openings in this field each year.
+The BLS estimates 2,900 yearly job openings in this field.

 The states with the most job growth for Transportation Vehicle, Equipment & Systems Inspector are Alabama, Rhode Island, and Utah.
 Watch out if you plan on working in Kansas, Minnesota, or Wyoming.
 These states have the worst job growth for this type of profession.

-Do Transportation Vehicle, Equipment and Systems Inspectors Make A Lot Of Money?
+Average Transportation Vehicle, Equipment and Systems Inspectors Salary

 Transportation Vehicle, Equipment and Systems Inspectors who work in Maine, District of Columbia, or Alaska, make the highest salaries.

-Below is a list of the median annual salaries for Transportation Vehicle, Equipment and Systems Inspectors in different U.S. states.
+How much do Transportation Vehicle, Equipment and Systems Inspectors make in different U.S. states?

 State | Annual Mean Salary |